Embracing the Enemy: Introduction

-Our predictions relate to the well-known \emph{ally principle}, by which a principal always prefers to delegate to her closest friend \citep{bendor2001theories, bendor2004spatial, callander2008theory}.
-We offer a nuanced message: the ally principle is not invalidated in general, but it is suboptimal to uphold it forever.
-Indeed, the behavior we outlined resembles that in the real world.
-Consider, for example, the way parliamentary democracies often deal with an extremist new party.
-At first, mainstream parties try to exclude it.
-However, once the newcomer attains some power, they switch to an embracing strategy to moderate it.
-Often, the extremist then becomes part of the political establishment.
-Similarly, as \citet{Xuan09} shows, CEOs act as persistent bridge builders by favoring divisions distant from those in their background.

-On a conceptual level, our crucial assumption is that we consider a setting in which multiple agents have to work together in a \emph{community of fate}.
-This assumption implies that we must be particularly precise in our notion of moral hazard.
-We assume that moral hazard in our setting does not come from the agent's desire to shirk but from the agent's desire to push his agenda.
-Moreover, we assume that agents attach an intrinsic value to holding decision rights and that the principal has limited power.
-Neither of these assumptions make a difference in a single-agent organization, but they are crucial with multiple agents.
-To fit our applications, we also assume a setting in which utility is nontransferable.
-In sum, any attempt by any pair of players to reward or punish each other affects the incentives and payoffs of the third player.

-Naturally, one may wonder whether, if given the choice, the principal would prefer multiple agents in our setting.
-We show that a principal (unless fully aligned with the friend) prefers to bring in the enemy if interactions are frequent.
-Bringing in the enemy inevitably involves the enemy in policy making.
-And it enables the principal to threaten the friend, thereby influencing his policy choices.

-In the second part of the paper, we extend our analysis to the case in which the principal lacks \emph{commitment power}, so she offers a relational contract.
-The absence of commitment is important for two reasons.
-First, a committed principal can \emph{credibly promise} the enemy to endorse him in future periods, even if she may later be tempted to renege on that promise and favor her friend instead.
-That allows her to endorse the enemy and, in return, ask for concessions.
+A natural concern is the principal's ability to uphold her promises.
+To address this, we devote the second part of the paper to the case in which the principal lacks \emph{commitment power}, so all promises need to be self-enforcing.
+Commitment power has two advantages for the principal.
+First, in the optimal contract, the principal promises to endorse the enemy in future periods in exchange for his moderation today.
+With commitment, this promise is trivially \emph{credible}.
 Second, a committed principal can \emph{credibly threaten} to punish a deviating friend.
-This threat is curtailed if the principal lacks commitment because she genuinely aligns more with the friend and therefore, irrespective of endorsement, always hopes for the friend to take the lead next.
+Both threat and promise are curtailed if the principal lacks commitment because she genuinely aligns more with the friend and therefore, irrespective of her endorsement, always hopes for the friend to take the lead next.